docentYT/openstreetmap-ng/Relicensing.md

 > (...) the GNU General Public License is intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.

-Unfortunately, the well-known "Software as a Service" (SaaS) loophole allow the website's code to become proprietary and closed-source, undermining the principles of open collaboration without violating the license.
+Unfortunately, the well-known Software as a Service (SaaS) loophole allow the website's code to become proprietary and closed-source, undermining the principles of free software without violating the license.

 ## AGPL-3.0